 Project duration depends on a number of factors.
-However, the contractor is expected to start work in July and work completed by September.
+However, the contractor is expected to start work at the end of May with restoration completed in September.

 You may take 10 to 12 weeks from the time the contractor first starts laying the temporary bypass system to completion of lawn and pavement restoration.
 You may be on the temporary bypass system for 8 to 10 weeks during this project.